NVAX INVESTOR ALERT: Bronstein, Gewirtz And Grossman, LLC Announces An Investigation Into Novavax, Inc. And Encourages Investors To Contact The Firm

-NEW YORK, Oct.
-27, 2024 /PRNewswire/ -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC is investigating potential claims on behalf of purchasers of Novavax, Inc. ("Novavax" or "the Company") (NASDAQ: NVAX ).
-Investors who purchased Novavax securities are encouraged to obtain additional information and assist the investigation by visiting the firm's site: bgandg/NVAX .
+(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Oct.
+29, 2024 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC is investigating potential claims on behalf of purchasers of Novavax, Inc. (“Novavax” or“the Company”) (NASDAQ: NVAX).
+Investors who purchased Novavax securities are encouraged to obtain additional information and assist the investigation by visiting the firm's site: bgandg.com/NVAX .

 Investigation Details